 1. Figure out Your Effective Communication Channels

-There is a long list of communication channels that companies use, but not all resonate with your target audience.
+Companies use a long list of communication channels, but not all resonate with the target audience.
 Your omnichannel analytics will play a definitive role here.
 Do not waste your time and resources on some random channel that has never interested your customers.
-Instead, shortlist channels that your potential customers spend the most time on, and move with the purchase.
+Instead, shortlist channels that your potential customers spend the most time on, to move with the purchase.

 Online was preferred for customer reviews (70%) and saving time (69%) whereas getting the product quickly (79%) and getting questions answered (51%) were considered in-store strengths – BookingBug

-This finding makes it clear that to know your effective channels is something that will help to drive omnichannel marketing strategy in the right direction.
+This finding makes it clear that knowing your effective channels will help drive an omnichannel strategy in the right direction.
 Tools like Google Analytics can help improve digital customer experience by giving you insights on your audiences, and the channels they use.

-Thus, it becomes easy to figure out which channels deserve most of your attention to driving sales.
+Thus, it becomes easy to figure out which channels deserve the most attention for driving sales.

 2. Embed Voice Channels Across Touchpoints

-Being able to communicate with your customers 24/7 is the biggest sales strategy that will bring revenues in the times to come.
+Being able to communicate with your customers, 24/7 is an important sales, omnichannel strategy to bring revenues in the times to come.
 Where designing chatbots or virtual assistants play an essential role, indulging your customers with a real person should be given priority too.
-If your business fails to connect a customer to the live person in less than two minutes, you will be losing big time.
+If your business fails to connect a customer to an executive in less than two minutes, you will likely lose big time.

 75% of customers believe it takes too long to reach a live agent – Harris Interactive